eGenix/egenix-pyrun/README.md

 The Makefile has various test targets.

-"make test-basic" will test the basic functionality of eGenix PyRun.
+`make test-basic` will test the basic functionality of eGenix PyRun.

-"make test-pip" can be used to test eGenix PyRun against various packages downloaded using pip.
+`make test-pip` can be used to test eGenix PyRun against various packages downloaded using pip.

-"make test-distribution" runs both test-basic and test-pip.
+`make test-distribution` runs both test-basic and test-pip.

-"make test-all-distributions" will run test-distribution for all supported Python releases.
+`make test-all-distributions` will run test-distribution for all supported Python releases.

-"make test-all-pyruns" will run test-basic for all supported Python releases.
+`make test-all-pyruns` will run test-basic for all supported Python releases.

-"make test-ssl" tests the PYRUN_HTTPSVERIFY env var.
+`make test-ssl` tests the PYRUN_HTTPSVERIFY env var.